Buy Now →

 Line a half-sheet rimmed baking tray with parchment.
 Set aside.

-In the bowl of a stand mixer fitted with dough hook attachment, whisk together flour, sugar, yeast, and salt.
+In the bowl of a stand mixer fitted with dough hook attachment, whisk together all purpose flour, granulated sugar, instant yeast, and kosher salt.
+(See notes for instructions on kneading the dough by hand.)

 Add the milk and egg and mix on medium-high speed for 3-4 minutes.
-Gradually add the butter and continue mixing for 4-5 minutes more, or until smooth and elastic.
+Gradually add the butter and continue mixing until smooth and elastic, about 3-5 minutes. more.

 Add the mixed peel and currants and mix briefly to combine.
 Dough will feel soft and sticky.

-Transfer to a clean, well-oiled bowl.
+Transfer to a clean, well-buttered bowl.
 Cover bowl with clingfilm/plastic wrap and allow to stand in a warm place for about 1 1/2 hours, or until dough doubles in size.

-With floured hands, roll into balls and arrange on prepared tray, allowing 2-3 inches of space between each portion.
+With your hands, roll dough into balls.
+Arrange on prepared tray, allowing 2-3 inches of space between each ball.

-Cover tray with clingfilm/plastic wrap and allow to stand in a warm place, about 1 hour or until buns double in size.
+Cover tray with clingfilm/plastic wrap.
+Allow to stand in a warm place, about 1 hour or until buns double in size.

 Meanwhile, preheat oven to 375° F / 190° C.